 There’s no denying that a holiday is the best way to relax and gather your thoughts, but I didn’t expect to leave Mexico feeling how I did about certain situations, and I certainly didn’t expect to gain any sense of wisdom or perspective.
-What was different?
-Maybe it’s because we were away for longer than our usual seven-day stint, or maybe it was because we were in a new country embracing an entirely new culture.
-Maybe it was just because I was finally ready to realise certain things that I’ve previously ignored.

-You don’t have to workout
+You don’t have to avoid indulging

-You don’t have to portray perfection
+You don’t have to be regimented every single day